makenowjust/quine/README.md

 Quine Museum
 ===

-The Quine programs written by MakeNowJust.
+The Quine programs written by @MakeNowJust.

 Note
 ---